dart-archive/dart_docker/base/README.md

 ## Usage

-If you have an application directory with `pubspec.yaml`, `pubspec.lock` and the main aplication entry point in `main.dart` you can create a `Dockerfile` in this application directory with the following content:
+If you have an application directory with a `pubspec.yaml` file and the main aplication entry point in `main.dart` you can create a `Dockerfile` in the application directory with the following content:

     FROM google/dart

     WORKDIR /app

-    ADD pubspec.yaml /app/
-    ADD pubspec.lock /app/
+    ADD pubspec.* /app/
     RUN pub get
     ADD . /app
     RUN pub get --offline